Table of Contents

 Jean, the youngest of the Arnault children, is a talented musician and composer, but has also been involved in the family business as a member of the board of directors of several LVMH brands.

-The Worldwide Expansion of the LVMH Luxury Conglomerate.
+The Expansion of LVMH

 LVMH, the world’s largest luxury goods conglomerate, has a long history of expanding internationally.
 The company has built a strong global presence by acquiring and investing in luxury brands, opening stores in strategic locations, and adapting its business model to suit local markets.